jolars/normreg/paper/rebuttal.md

 Thank you.
 We have replaced the notation with the exact definition of the mean instead and have reworded the paragraph.

-> 7. What is in Equation 8?
+> 7. What is $\Phi(\cdot)$ in Equation 8?
 I know this one is the CDF of normal distribution,
 >    but please define it clearly here.

+Thanks for pointing out our omission.
+We have added a definition of $\Phi$ to the paragraph.

 > 8. In section 4.1.2, the author should at least describe what those datasets
 >    (a1a, rhee2006, and w1a) are about.
 I know that the statistics of that
 >    dataset is mentioned in Appendix E, Table 2, but at least the author